ActuallyLinkhe/actuallylinkhe.github.io/README.md

 simple website that is not very well coded and probably has a bunch of unnecessary stuff and unoptimized af code that i made because i couldn't think of any other way of doing it. my first genuine html+css project

+kinda broken for now so head to https://actuallylinkhe.neocities.org/